miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 (.venv) [mike@nixos:~/repos/botifython]$
 ```

+## Creating Private Botify API Repository on Mac and GitHub

 Okay, this should be fully working on the Mac as well, and I want to get that
 out of the way early, so I'm going to make it into a new private GitHub repo.
 This will be an example of how this system can be used to make private,